edHelper.com

 By Sharon Fabian

 2 Optics is the branch of physics that involves the study of light.
-People who are interested in optics study about how light is produced, how it is transmitted, how it is measured, how it is detected, and how it is used.
-They study the visible light spectrum, which is the rainbow of light that we can see from red to violet, and also ultraviolet and infrared light which we can't see.
+People who are interested in optics study how light is produced, how it is transmitted, how it is measured, how it is detected, and how it is used.
+They study the visible light spectrum, which is the rainbow of light that we can see from red to violet.
+They also study ultraviolet and infrared light, which we can't see.

 Paragraphs 4 to 8: